Back to Insights

 ### Sliding Window Technique

 The sliding window technique involves maintaining a fixed-size window that moves over the input data.
 This approach is beneficial for handling streaming data and ensuring that AI agents process the most recent information.
+Recent optimisations include variations that adapt the window size based on the data's variance to improve processing efficiency.

 ```python